AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 ### INDEX

-1-based indexing of Student based on displayed list on app.
+1-based indexing number of Student based on displayed list on app.

+The index must be a **positive integer** and max index number you can enter is based on **last index number** of student in the displayed list.

 <div id="command-notes" markdown="block" class="alert alert-info">